Epic Games Store: Reception

 The Epic Games Store was announced a few days after Valve had revealed a change in the Steam revenue sharing model that reduced Valve's take, reducing their revenue cut from 30% to 25% after a game made more than US$10 million, and to 20% after US$50 million.
 Several indie game developers expressed concern that this change was meant to help keep larger AAA developers and publishers and did little to support smaller developers.
 As such, when the Epic Games Store was announced, several journalists saw it as potentially disruptive to Steam's current model.
 Some developers and publishers have announced plans to release games that they were planning to release through Steam now exclusively through the Epic Games Store, or to have timed exclusivity on Epic's storefront before appearing on other services.
 Valve's Gabe Newell welcomed the competition, saying it "is awesome for everybody.
 It keeps us honest, it keeps everybody else honest", but did comment that, in the short-term, the competition was "ugly".

-Over its first year in 2019, Epic reported that the Store drew 108 million customers, and brought in over US$680 million in sales, with US$251 million being spent on third-party games.
-Of those third-party games, 90% of the sales came from the Epic Games Store time-limited exclusives.
+Over its first year in 2019, Epic reported that the Store drew 108 million customers and brought in over US$680 million in sales, with US$251 million being spent on third-party games.
+Of those third-party games, 90% of the sales came from the Epic Games Store's time-limited exclusives.
 Overall, Epic stated that overall sales were 60% higher than they had anticipated.
 For 2020, Epic stated the store had reached 160 million players, 31 million daily active players, and annual sales over US$700 million (US$265 million of that for third-party titles).
 According to data collected by Simon Carless in 2021, of the first wave of Epic storefront-exclusive games in 2019, only Satisfactory had surpassed what Epic paid for that exclusivity, and it along with Dauntless are the only two games expected to make a profit for Epic.

+By 2023, total revenue from the store was $950 million, with 270 million users.